 [Isaiah 50:1-3 Thus saith the LORD, Where is the bill of your mother’s divorcement, whom I have put away? or which of my creditors is it to whom I have sold you?
 Behold, for your iniquities have ye sold yourselves, and for your transgressions is your mother put away.
 2 Wherefore, when I came, was there no man? when I called, was there none to answer?
 Is my hand shortened at all, that it cannot redeem? or have I no power to deliver? behold, at my rebuke I dry up the sea, I make the rivers a wilderness: their fish stinketh, because there is no water, and dieth for thirst.
 3 I clothe the heavens with blackness, and I make sackcloth their covering.]

-[Where is the bill of your mother’s divorcement,] This is directed to the Jews, when God sent them to Babylon, by whom God here refers to as children to a mother.
+This is directed to the Jews, when God sent them to Babylon, by whom God here refers to as children to a mother.
 They turned from God and gave themselves to idols, therefore, God could not stand to look at them and sent them away from seventy years according to the Law, [Deuteronomy 24:1 When a man hath taken a wife, and married her, and it come to pass that she find no favour in his eyes, because he hath found some uncleanness in her: then let him write her a bill of divorcement, and give it in her hand, and send her out of his house.]

 Through Isaiah, Jesus, reveals more of what will happen to Him, speaking of the humiliation He will face leading up to His crucifixion, but He also mentions how sinful we are, and why we cannot save ourselves.
 Needless to say, it is a good thing that they are saved by grace and not their own works.
 And if they would just get it in their heads and hearts of what Jesus went through to save them, then perhaps they would not keep hanging Him on that cross every time.
 In fact, they would be down right humiliated by the way they have been acting if they truly understood that.

-[let him trust in the name of the LORD,] Due to our own transgressions, we owe a debt that we can never pay for our redemption on our own.
+Due to our own transgressions, we owe a debt that we can never pay for our redemption on our own.
 Even if we could afford to pay for every sin we ever committed, we still would never be able to pay it off because we never stop sinning.
-And that is where Jesus comes in at, those who trust in the name of the LORD will be saved, [Romans 3:23-26 For all have sinned, and come short of the glory of God; 24 Being justified freely by his grace through the redemption that is in Christ Jesus: 25 Whom God hath set forth to be a propitiation through faith in his blood, to declare his righteousness for the remission of sins that are past, through the forbearance of God; 26 To declare, I say, at this time his righteousness: that he might be just, and the justifier of him which believeth in Jesus.]
+And that is where Jesus comes in at, those who trust in the name of the LORD will be saved.
+God, goes on to explain how those who seek the LORD are saved.

-[Abraham your father, and unto Sarah that bare you:] The nation of Israel was called into being by a miracle of God, who gave to Abraham and Sarah the son of promise.
+The nation of Israel was called into being by a miracle of God, who gave to Abraham and Sarah the son of promise.
 They were the ancestors of the Jewish people and, in a wider sense, the spiritual Israel, of whom we all believer are heirs to, [Galatians 3:6-7,13-14 Even as Abraham believed God, and it was accounted to him for righteousness.
 7 Know ye therefore that they which are of faith, the same are the children of Abraham.
 13 Christ hath redeemed us from the curse of the law, being made a curse for us: for it is written, Cursed is every one that hangeth on a tree: 14 That the blessing of Abraham might come on the Gentiles through Jesus Christ; that we might receive the promise of the Spirit through faith.]

+I just realized that we will be reading this passage tomorrow, but thanks to Jesus we are debt free.
+Praise God!
 We have been washed clean with His blood, removed of our sin stain filled garments, and put on the new clothes of Christ’s righteousness that He has given us without one single payment.
 Amen!
 Now, we get a little more insight into what Jesus looked like, the life He would live, how man would see Him, His crucifixion, and the amazing purpose behind it.

 [Isaiah 53:1-5 Who hath believed our report? and to whom is the arm of the LORD revealed?
 2 For he shall grow up before him as a tender plant, and as a root out of a dry ground: he hath no form nor comeliness; and when we shall see him, there is no beauty that we should desire him.
 3 He is despised and rejected of men; a man of sorrows, and acquainted with grief: and we hid as it were our faces from him; he was despised, and we esteemed him not.
 4 Surely he hath borne our griefs, and carried our sorrows: yet we did esteem him stricken, smitten of God, and afflicted.
 5 But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed.]

-[and with his stripes we are healed.]
 Jesus, did not just endure all that pain for the Jews, He did it for all.
 When Jesus hung on that cross He bore every single sin of every single soul upon His body, it was covered with so much sin that God had to turn His face as to not look at him, [2 Corinthians 5:21 For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.]
-His sacrifice, once and for all, satisfied God’s requirement needed to redeem a soul bound for hell permanently because of the debt that could never be paid, even if we gave ourselves as a sacrifice.
-And this goes all the way back to the first sin committed by Adam and Eve.

 Today’s Prayer: Jesus, As much as I thank You for saving my soul from death and hell the second I trusted You as my Saviour, I still do not comprehend all that You have done for me.
 It is so overwhelming that You died for me to save me from something I deserve.
 Thank You, Jesus.
 I know there is nothing I can do to repay You, but I love You, and want to give honor to You by giving myself to You as the Bishop of my soul.
 You are my Lord and Saviour, the ROCK upon which I stand, there is no other, and I am glad that there is no other because You are all I need.
 Lord, Give me Your power, strength, mercy, and grace to endure all the trials, challenges, and afflictions I face as I seek to serve You as a living sacrifice.
 I ask these things in Your name, Jesus.
 Amen.